 - Rasooli I, Mirmostafa SA.
 Antibacterial properties of Thymus pubescens and Thymus serpyllum essential oils.
 2002 Jun; 73(3):244-50.

 - Isman MB, Wan AJ, Passreiter CM.
 Insecticidal activity of essential oils to the tobacco cutworm, Spodoptera litura.
 2001 Jan; 72(1):65-8.

 - Oral N, Gülmez M, Vatansever L et al. Application of antimicrobial ice for extending shelf life of fish.
 J Food Prot.
 2008 Jan; 71(1):218-22.

-I do not recommend using Arctic Thyme when pregnant.
+I don’t recommend using Arctic Thyme when pregnant.

 Anna Rósa is a medical herbalist and author of the bestselling book Icelandic Herbs and Their Medicinal Uses.
 She’s the CEO and founder of Anna Rósa Skincare and a member of the National Institute of Medical Herbalists in UK.
 It’s the oldest herbalist institute in the world, founded in 1894.